UDN

 3. bNetOwner is true if the top owner of the Actor is the PlayerController owned by the current client.

-Function call replication.
 A function that is called on the server in a network game can be routed to the remote client rather than executed locally.
 Alternatively, a function called on the client side may be routed to the server, rather than called locally.
-Function replication is specified in the function definition by the Server, Client, Reliable, and Unreliable keywords.
+Function replication is specified in the function definition by the server, client, reliable and unreliable keywords.

 • You can see the opponents because the server has recognized that the opponents are relevant to you (i.e. they are visible) and the server is currently replicating those Actors to you.
 Thus, you (the client) have a local copy of those two player Actors who are running after you.